Xiaohui-Jiang/SlideChat/Agenda.md

 - ROI analyze button required pre-selection, now auto-selects ROI on analyze
 - Frontend-backend API communication flow now properly traced with debugging
 - Server running on port 5050, client on port 3000 with proper proxy configuration

+**Poentail Issue:**
+ - ROI is not temperarily stored in Server RAM while the server is running.
+When the server is done or stopped, Memory lost.
+ - Still not too clear about the workflow.
+And we may need the real example to see how it works
+ - Data file Storage Structure is not clear.

 **Next Steps:**
 - Verify complete analyze workflow from ROI creation to server response